VanOns/filament-navigation/README.md

 ### The `Navigation` field type

-This plugin also provides a custom Filament field that can be used to search and select a navigation menu inside other forms and resources.
+This plugin also provides a custom Filament field that can be used to search and select a navigation menu inside other forms and resources:

 ```php
 use VanOns\FilamentNavigation\Filament\Fields\NavigationSelect;